Last edited on February 13, 2022 by Sarah Pereira

 Much like many other European countries, snow is quite the rarity in Portugal.
 Rather than snow, Portugal more often has long periods of rain and cold breezes during the winter months.
 It’s worth noting that if you are planning to take a trip to Portugal during the winter, make sure you bring warm clothes and book a hotel that offers heating.
 The majority of Portuguese buildings are made of stone, as opposed to wood in the United States.
-But, if you’re still insistent in seeing snow in Portugal, here are some of the best locations to visit (best visited during January-March)!
+But, if you’re still insistent in seeing snow in Portugal, here are some of the best locations to visit (best visited during December-March)!

 Serra da Estrela

 Walk through any Portuguese supermarket and you’re bound to see cheese from Serra da Estrela.
 Serra da Estrela is Portugal’s highest and most well-known peak, sitting currently at an elevation of 6,539 feet.
 Hence why it receives the most snow.
 Though generally speaking, if you live more up north in Portugal, you have a higher chance of snowfall.
 Given its popularity, Serra da Estrela does in fact have many hotels, restaurants and shops located fairly clow to the outskirts of the mountains.
 It’s also worth visiting some of the other nearby cities like, Guarda and Vila Real.